redis/redis-doc/commands/command-docs.md

-Return documentary information about commands.
+This introspective command provides documentary information about the server's commands.

 By default, the reply includes all of the server's commands.
 You can use the optional _command-name_ argument to specify the names of one or more commands.